moinwiki/moin/docs/admin/install.rst

 If you plan on just using moin2 as a desktop wiki (and maybe help by reporting bugs), then some logical menu choices are:

- * `m docs` - to create docs, see User tab, Documentation (local)
+ * `./m docs` - to create docs, see User tab, Documentation (local)
- * `m extras` - to install Pillow for manipulating images
+ * `./m extras` - to install Pillow for manipulating images
- * `m del-wiki` - get rid of the sample data
+ * `./m del-wiki` - get rid of the sample data
- * `m new-wiki` or `m import ...` - no data or moin 1.9 data
+ * `./m new-wiki` or `m import19 ...` - no data or moin 1.9 data
- * `m backup` - backup wiki data as needed or as scheduled
+ * `./m backup` - backup wiki data as needed or as scheduled

 Warning: Backing up data at this point may provide a false sense of security because no migration tool has been developed to migrate data between moin2 versions.
 In its current alpha state, there may be code changes that impact the structure of the wiki data or indexes.
-Should this occur, you must start over with an empty wiki and somehow copy and paste the contents of all the old wiki items into the new wiki.
+Should this occur, first try rebuilding the indexes with the `./m index` command.
+If that fails, you must start over with an empty wiki and copy and paste the contents of all the old wiki items into the new wiki.
 While no such changes are planned, they have happened in the past and may happen in the future.